10 Causes of Feeling Like Food Stuck in Chest After Eating.

-The feeling like food stuck in your chest after eating is often a symptom of esophageal dysphagia.
+The feeling of food stuck in your chest after eating is often a symptom of esophageal dysphagia.

-Dysphagia is a medical term that refers to (difficult swallowing) which causes the sensation of food stuck inside your chest.
+Dysphagia is a medical term that refers to (difficulty swallowing) which causes the sensation of food stuck inside your chest.

 Three main mechanisms lead to such symptoms: